Published on

 Here are some practical strategies to help you overcome the plateau and start seeing results:

 • Track Your Calories: Use a food diary or app to monitor your calorie intake and ensure you're in a calorie deficit.
+Do this honestly for at least two weeks — most people are surprised by what they find.

 • Increase Workout Intensity: Challenge yourself by increasing the intensity or duration of your workouts.
 Consider incorporating high-intensity interval training (HIIT).